 Kaikoura on the east coast of the South Island, the Bay of Islands situated at the northernmost peak of the North Island, and Hauraki Gulf in Auckland are some the best places to spot whales from Humpbacks to Orcas, and if you’re lucky a fleeting glimpse of the giant Blue Whale.
 At each location the chance of sightings are guaranteed daily to roughly 85% making your chances on a yacht charter in the area extremely probable; a moment to cherish with your friends and family for years to come.

 In Kaikoura, there are year-round sightings of Sperm Whales and one of the only places in the world where you are guaranteed to spot them.
 The 18 metre, 60 tonne giants are the deepest diving of the species and treat the nutrient rich subtropical waters off of the coast of this South island point as one of their favourite hangouts for feeding.
 For unrivalled views of these whales revelling in their natural habitat, why not take a helicopter ride and keep your eyes peeled for their blow-spray breaking the surface as it reaches heights of up to 15 feet.

 Whale watching is a unique experience and no sighting is the same.
 It’s the mystery of these enigmatic creatures which fascinates and captivates you

-Covering an area of 4000 square kilometres Hauraki Gulf is privileged to be one of the world’s richest marine regions with more than twenty two species of whales and dolphins are estimated to inhabit the Gulf’s waters.
+Covering an area of 4000 square kilometers Hauraki Gulf is privileged to be one of the world’s richest marine regions with more than twenty-two species of whales and dolphins are estimated to inhabit the Gulf’s waters.
 In a similar way the Bay of Islands is host to an abundance of sea wildlife from penguins, Fur Seals and sea birds from Australian Gannets to the endangered Dotterel, displaying how plentiful the wildlife around New Zealand is and a spectacle that cannot be missed.
-Vast pods of Bottlenose Dolphins will also be on your checklist as they spend all year feeding, breeding and frolicking in the safe balmy waters, making these areas perfect for marine watching whether that’s diving, snorkelling or on board your charter yacht.
+Vast pods of Bottlenose Dolphins will also be on your checklist as they spend all year feeding, breeding and frolicking in the safe balmy waters, making these areas perfect for marine watching whether that’s diving, snorkeling or onboard your charter yacht in New Zealand.